Common Career Mistakes and How to Avoid Them

 Negativity

-- Seek out help where possible Get a mentor’s guidance or to ask colleagues for guidance.
+- Find help whenever you can Get a mentor’s guidance or to ask colleagues for advice.

 Overcommitting Workload